badawi1713/library-app-layout/README.md

 # Fifth assignment from Arkademy Bootcamp, build library web app layout.
 #### By: Dzaky Badawi (dzaky.badawi@gmail.com)

-#### The goal of this assignment is to build all of the mockup from https://www.figma.com/file/Mj3THivoX0IaTPEZ4vJZoajw/Books?node-id=0%3A1.
+### The goal of this assignment is to build all of the mockup from https://www.figma.com/file/Mj3THivoX0IaTPEZ4vJZoajw/Books?node-id=0%3A1 into static HTML page.

-#### This is the result of the homepage that I managed to built.
+#### 1) This is the result of the login page that I managed to built, on this page users can login or click sign up button if they don't have account yet.
 ![1st screenshoot](https://raw.githubusercontent.com/badawi1713/library-app-layout/master/public/images/screenshoot/1.png)

-#### Also this is the result of the homepage with responsive display.
+#### 2) Users can register their account on this page.
 ![2nd screenshoot](https://raw.githubusercontent.com/badawi1713/library-app-layout/master/public/images/screenshoot/2.png)

-#### Also this is the result of the homepage with responsive display.
+#### 3) This is for admin homepage display, when admin is logged in.
 ![3rd screenshoot](https://raw.githubusercontent.com/badawi1713/library-app-layout/master/public/images/screenshoot/3.png)

-#### Also this is the result of the homepage with responsive display.
+#### 4) Book's detail page for admin.
+On this page admin can edit or delete book's data.
 ![4th screenshoot](https://raw.githubusercontent.com/badawi1713/library-app-layout/master/public/images/screenshoot/4.png)

-#### Also this is the result of the homepage with responsive display.
+#### 5) Add model component for admin.
 ![5th screenshoot](https://raw.githubusercontent.com/badawi1713/library-app-layout/master/public/images/screenshoot/5.PNG)

-#### Also this is the result of the homepage with responsive display.
+#### 6) Edit model component for admin.
 ![6th screenshoot](https://raw.githubusercontent.com/badawi1713/library-app-layout/master/public/images/screenshoot/6.PNG)

-#### Also this is the result of the homepage with responsive display.
+#### 7) Delete model component for admin.
 ![7th screenshoot](https://raw.githubusercontent.com/badawi1713/library-app-layout/master/public/images/screenshoot/7.png)

-#### Guide steps:
-1. Create a layout for each sections; top navigation bar, carousel content, content title, book lists content, and aside navigation.
-2. Then I decided to use Grid layout that consist of 1 column, by 1fr (fraction) that includes of all sections, but aside navigation.
-3. After I finished to create the homepage layout, I need to make the homepage become responsive by using media queries in the CSS file.
-4. And for the Carousel interaction, for carousel section I used the Flickity (javascript library) so user can interact with the content on the carousel section.

 #### That's All, Thank you!